wix/stylable/site/docs/getting-started/react-integration.md

 ### Custom states

-Stylable offers [custom states](../references/pseudo-classes.md) that can be defined on any CSS class selectors.
-Add a `style-state` property to any element in order to control if a certain custom state is enabled or not.
+**Stylable** offers [custom states](../references/pseudo-classes.md) that can be defined on any CSS class selectors.
+Add a `style-state` property to any element to control if a certain custom state is enabled or not.

 ```jsx
 @stylable(stylesheet)